HumanCompatibleAI/overcooked-demo/README.md

 ### Updating gh-pages

 To update gh-pages, remember that it might be necessary to link the overcooked_js repo again (if changes were made there too).
 Additionally, due to an [issue](https://github.com/HumanCompatibleAI/overcooked-demo/issues/14), one must go through all instances of paths containing "assets" in the demo.js and replay.js files and update them to "static/assets".

+If you run into a bug getting something to work on the gh-pages branch, it's easier to first solve the issue locally, and then by following the step above it should also work on the gh-pages website.